 The most significant differences between the Windows version and the Unix version of GKrellM are:

-Swap activity cannot be determined in a reliable way on windows, therefore the swap activity graph is non-functional
+Swap activity cannot be determined in a reliable way on Windows, the swap activity graph is non-functional

 Acquiring the number of logged in users (part of the “proc” graph) may need administrative privileges on Windows.
 Most other functionality works just fine as a normal user though.